Rules for Single Filing Status on a Tax Return

 - Civil unions

-- Other formal relationships that are recognized by the state where you reside
+- Other formal relationships that are recognized by the state in which you reside

-If you are in one of these relationships you are considered unmarried and must file as single if you don't qualify for head of household status.
+If you are in one of these relationships you are considered unmarried and must file with the IRS as single if you don't qualify for head of household status.

 Some states require that registered domestic partners and those in civil unions must file state tax returns as if they were married.
 Domestic partners and those in civil unions who reside in community property states may have to allocate income and deductions between each partner.